FUTURE INSTITUTE OF TECHNOLOGY

 Types of business institutions.
 Financing small and large businesses.
 Discussion of different types of management theories.
 Prediction and decision-making.
 Human resource management.
 Public relations.

 Prerequisite: Buad 201.
-An introduction to the Lebanese business law including the courts system, contracts, property sales, business organizations and taxation.
+An introduction to business laws including the courts system, contracts, property sales, business organizations and taxation.

 Prerequisite: Buad 300.
 Ways to start a new business including market research, site selection, sales and marketing.
 Pricing.
 Managing resources.